ASEAN leaders meet at summit dominated by Myanmar crisis

 The map sparked sharp rebukes from countries around the region, including Malaysia, Vietnam and the Philippines.

-Leaders will express concern about "land reclamations, activities, serious incidents" in the waterway, the draft communique said.
+Leaders were to express concern about "land reclamations, activities, serious incidents" in the waterway, the draft communique said.

 Another Southeast Asian diplomatic source said leaders would aim for the "aspirational goal" of concluding talks with China over a code of conduct in the South China Sea by 2026.